 Updating Windows cached credentials

-When users in an AD environment log into their Windows machines from within the organizational network, their login details are saved in the local cache on their machines.
-This allows them to log in again with their Windows password even if they are away from the corporate network, as the credentials will be verified against their local cache instead of AD.
-However, if they forget their password or their cached password expires while users are not connected to the corporate network, they will neither be able to log in nor receive prompts to update their passwords.
-Even if their admin resets their password remotely, it will not get synced with the cache when the machine is away from the organizational network, and the users will be locked out.
+When users in an AD environment log in to their Windows machines from within the organizational network, their credentials are saved in the local cache.
+This allows them to log in using their Windows password even when away from the corporate network, with authentication happening against the local cache rather than AD.
+However, if a user forgets their password or their cached password expires while off the network, they are locked out — they cannot log in, and even a remote admin-initiated password reset will not sync to the local cache until the machine reconnects to the network.

 Updating cached credentials through a VPN client

-The ADSelfService Plus login agent uses a command-line interface (CLI) to initiate a connection with the integrated VPN.
-Any VPN provider that supports a CLI with LocalSystem account privileges can be used for cached credentials update.
-These VPN CLI commands will be used by ADSelfService Plus to automatically connect to AD during the Password Reset and Cached Credential Update operations.
+The login agent uses a command-line interface (CLI) to initiate the VPN connection.
+Any VPN provider that supports a CLI with LocalSystem account privileges can be used.

 Supported VPN clients